Soorajchemmanoor/Simple-Python-AI-Projects-For-Beginners/README.md

-# 🚀 Simple Python AI Projects For Beginners
+# 🚀 Simple Python AI Projects for AI Enthusiasts

-Welcome to **Simple Python AI Projects For Beginners**
+Welcome to **Simple Python AI Projects for AI Enthusiasts**
 A beginner-friendly collection of simple, practical AI projects built using Python and modern AI tools like OpenAI.

 This repository is created for learning, experimenting, and helping developers understand AI by building real mini projects.